-INSTALLATION SPECIFICATIONS (continued) COVER PLATE-CLAMP PLATE INSTALLATIONS
+COVER PLATE-CLAMP PLATE

 The cover plate must be made of SAE 1080 steel (AFNOR XC70/XC80), 32HRC.
-The cover plate may be an additional, whole plate added to the stack and secured with screws (below, left), or an integrated plate made to embed into the clamp plate and secured with screws (below, right).
+The cover plate may be an additional, whole plate added to the stack and secured with screws (below, top), or an integrated plate made to embed into the clamp plate and secured with screws (below, bottom).